The Roeliff Jansen Historical Society

 The label on this specimen indicates that it is a bird known today as the Western Nicator (Nicator chloris), a shy - but very vocal - songbird that lives along the coast of West Africa.

-For More on the 19th century study and collection of variojs African birds species, read Elizabeth Serrano's "The People Behind the Birds Named for People: John Cassin' from All About Birds by Cornell Labs.
+For more about John Cassin and the 19th century study and collection of African bird species, read Elizabeth Serrano's article "The People Behind the Birds Named for People: John Cassin' from All About Birds by Cornell Labs.

 The RJHS is continuing to research Dr. Wesley Johnson of Hillsdale (1813-1844) and to collect artifacts related to him for the museum collection.
 If you have any information about his story or his descendants, please reach out to the RJHS and let us know.
 We’d really love to hear about it!